VancouverBitdevs/nodeacademy/_posts/2023-05-13-install-bitcoin.md

 ## Installing and syncing Bitcoin Core

 Bitcoin Core, also known by its process name `bitcoind`, is by far the most popular implementation of a Bitcoin node.
-It is written in C++ and as of today available as version 27.
-It is a decendant of the "original" Bitcoin implementation, released in January 2009 by Satoshi Nakamoto.
+It is written in C++ and as of today available as version 29.0.
+It is a descendant of the "original" Bitcoin implementation, released in January 2009 by Satoshi Nakamoto.
 The source code can be found on the project's website [bitcoincore.org](https://bitcoincore.org/) as well as the [Github repository.](https://github.com/bitcoin/bitcoin).

 ### Useful resources: